contentful/slash-developers/docs/index.md

 page: :docsOverview
 ---

-Here you'll find everything necessary for setting up and going deeper: introductory explanations, API references, more specific tutorials, SDKs and libraries for major platforms, as well as other helpful tools and code samples.
+You're in the right place to find everything you need to deeper understand and use Contentful.
+This includes an overview of Contentful concepts, API references, tutorials, details of SDKs and libraries for major platforms, helpful tools and code samples.

 ## Concepts

-These articles introduce the basics of Contentful, explain our data model, and provide best practice ideas.
+These concepts introduce the basics of Contentful.
 This is the best place to start if you haven't built anything with Contentful before.

 - [API basics](/developers/docs/concepts/apis/)
 - [Data model](/developers/docs/concepts/data-model/)